icpc/ccs-specs/Contest_API.md

 | webcam            | array of STREAM  | no        | yes       | Streaming video of the team webcam.
 | audio             | array of STREAM  | no        | yes       | Streaming team audio.

-#### Access restrictions at WF

-The following access restrictions apply to a GET on this endpoint:

-  - the `backup` attribute requires the `admin` or `analyst` role for access,
-  - the `desktop` and `webcam` attributes are available for the `public` role only when the scoreboard is not frozen.

 #### Example

 Request: